Lessons from a Sourdough Bread Novice.

 - Flour a board or worktop

-- Scrape the mixture out onto the flour and knock back, adding more flour as necessary.
-You want to end up with something that you can shape into a ball
+- Scrape the mixture out onto the flour and knock back (see notes) adding more flour as necessary.
+You want to end up with something that you can shape into a ball.

-- coat a tea towel or muslin with flour and put the dough ball into the cloth, then put the cloth into a rounded mixing bowl.
+- If you have a banneton, put the dough in there.
+If not, coat a tea towel or muslin with flour and put the dough ball into the cloth, then put the cloth into a rounded mixing bowl.
 Cover.
+One of the best ways to cover is with a (clean) shower cap - or clingfilm if not.
 If you want to bake within 3-4 hours, keep the dough at room temperature.
-If you need to wait for longer put the dough into the fridge where it will happily keep for a further 10 hours
+If you need to wait for longer put the dough into the fridge where it will happily keep for a further 10-12 hours

 - If your dough has been in the fridge, let it come to room temperature while you pre-heat the oven to 225C.
 Put a large dutch oven into the oven to preheat at the same time